How to Drive the Little People Crazy:

 When the publicity assistant assigned to escort James Brown on promotional interviews for his 1986 memoir, James Brown: The Godfather of Soul, arrived at the Regis and Kathie Lee studio to retrieve the singer from an appearance there, she encountered a heretofore unknown person claiming to be Brown’s personal manager.
 Dutifully, the escort dropped off Brown and manager at Brown’s hotel, left the duo for a few hours and returned to find Brown—who had another interview imminently—“dazed and strung-out.”

 On the way to the NBC radio station, says the assistant, the Godfather of Soul “kept looking around like he didn’t know where he was.”
-Suddenly he shouted, “Thank God!
+Suddenly he shouted a revelatory “Thank God!
 Thank God!” at nothing in particular.
-Inside the studio, Soupy Sales started the interview by saying, “I’m so thrilled you had time to come and talk with me about your book.”
+Inside the studio, the host started the interview by saying, “I’m so thrilled you had time to come and talk with me about your book.”

 “What book?” said Brown.